28 February 2026

 For network configuration, assign a static IP address to your Proxmox system.
 Avoid DHCP in production environments, as the IP address could change.

-Important note: Write down the IP address and root password.
-You will need this information for the first access to the web interface.
+Write down the IP address and the root password.
+You will need these details for the first access to the web interface.
+The network interface specified as the uplink is configured internally as a bridge, which the virtual machines will later use to communicate unless configured otherwise.

 The installation process takes approximately 10–15 minutes.
 After completion, remove the installation medium and restart the system.